Conviva/conviva-js-agent-tracker/README.md

 // Pass a custom Page Title
 trackPageView({ title: 'Custom Page Title' });
 ```
+**Note**: The Web (JS/React) SDK does not collect page views if the trackPageView() API is not explicitly called during a navigation event.
+As a result, corresponding metrics (such as Page Views, Avg Perceived Page Load Time, Avg Largest Contentful Paint Time) will be missing from the Pulse dashboard.
+Conviva does not support auto-collection of missing page views.

 After steps 1–4, verify [auto-collected events](#auto-collected-events) in the [validation dashboard](https://pulse.conviva.com/app/appmanager/ecoIntegration/validation) . (_Conviva login required_)